Niederreiter cryptosystems using quasi-cyclic codes that resist quantum Fourier sampling: Niederreiter cryptosystems and Quasi-Cyclic Codes

+\item[iv)] There exist at least one $C_{i,j}$, a circulant matrix of size $d$, such that, the first row of the circulant matrix have two consecutive unique elements.
+Note that we consider the $d^\text{th}$ entry and the $1^\text{st}$ entry of the first row as consecutive. \end{itemize} \paragraph{Remark:}

-Condition (iii) can be alternatively stated as there exists $a\in\mathbb{F}_{2^{\eta}}$, such that, the multiplicity of $a$ in $r_{i}$ is not the same as in $r_{j}$ where $\left\lfloor \dfrac{i}{p} \right\rfloor \neq \left\lfloor \dfrac{j}{p}\right\rfloor$.
+Condition (iii) can be alternatively stated as there exists $a\in\mathbb{F}_{2^{\eta}}$, such that, the multiplicity of $a$ in $r_{i}$ is not the same as in $r_{j}$ where $\left\lfloor \dfrac{i}{d} \right\rfloor \neq \left\lfloor \dfrac{j}{d}\right\rfloor$.
 Equivalence of these two conditions follows directly as two rows are permutation equivalent if and only if one of them can be reordered to the other.
 Note that this equivalent condition of permutation equivalence is helpful in finding suitable $C$.
 This is because, if two rows are permutation equivalent, one can just count multiplicities rather that going through all possible permutations.
-In other words, suitably create the rows so that the multiplicities are different.
-This says that there are a lot of such block-circulant matrices $C$.
+Another way to construct such $C$ is to construct individual circulant matrices $C_{i,j}$ in such a way that each row of the individual circulant matrix has at least one entry different from every other circulant matrix.